Text Size

 Advertising Business

-In FY2025, the pachinko parlor advertising market was booming due to the spread of smart pachinko machines and the introduction of machines equipped with new functions, while spending on advertising expenses remained sluggish due to the need to secure capital investment funds.
-On the other hand, “Advertising and Promotion Guidelines, second edition” published in February 2024 by the four pachinko industry organizations clarified the scope of advertising methods and customer attraction support services, which had been ambiguous until then, to the extent practicable.
-As a result, online advertising, which had declined sharply since October 2023, is on the rebound.
+In FY2026, the pachinko parlor advertising market was booming due to the spread of smart gaming machines and the introduction of machines equipped with new functions, with growing demand for promotional campaigns featuring industry personalities and for online advertising.
+On the other hand, due to the faster-than-expected shift toward digital customer-attraction methods, paper-based advertising, including newspaper inserts, which represented a significant portion of transaction volume, showed a sharp decline from the third quarter onward.
+Under these circumstances, "Advertising and Promotion Guidelines, third edition," published in May 2025 by the four pachinko industry organizations, further clarified the practicable scope of advertising methods and customer attraction support services, which had previously been ambiguous.
+As a result, the risk of sudden self-imposed restrictions on advertising that could affect the Group’s performance has been reduced.

 Real Estate Business